This article possibly contains original research. (March 2012) |

 To increase transparency and give a data-based overview of Indian Telecom Industry at regular intervals, TRAI publishes multiple reports under Release/Publication "Reports" section on its website.

-Allegedly, TRAI bent its rules multiple times to let Jio, a subsidiary of Reliance Industries Limited, become a market leader in the span of a few years.
+The TRAI has been accused of bending its rules multiple times to let Jio, a subsidiary of Reliance Industries Limited, become a market leader in the span of a few years.
 Jio was allowed to "test" its services for a much longer period and with a much larger subscriber base than was the industrial norm.
 In a letter to the telecom department, Rajan Mathews of the Cellular Operators Association of India wrote that Reliance's offers were "full-blown and full-fledged services masquerading as tests, which bypass regulations and can potentially game policy features."
 TRAI was also accused of modifying its definition of "significant market power" so as to exclude Jio from strict scrutiny.
 Whilst initially the definition of market power was based on total network activity, the parameters were changed to subscriber share and gross revenue.
 Jio qualified as a significant market power according to the first definition, but not the second.[9]